Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 * Stack Overflow- https://stackoverflow.com/ to help answer questions I have.
 * Chrome DevTools- Helped me find and fix issues such as margin errors or padding I didn't want/need. also for mimicking how the site will look on larger screen sizes.
 * Free Formatter- https://www.freeformatter.com/ to tidy my code as I feel GitPod spreads out too much.
+* Hover.css - https://ianlunn.github.io/Hover/ Allowed me to use a 'grow' effect when the cursor hovered over certain elements.

 ## Testing